-4 1st FTP user name- Specify the user name to access the external FTP server (e.g. John Smith).
+3 1st FTP user nameSpecify the user name to access the external FTP server (e.g. John Smith).

-5 1st FTP password- Specify the password to access the external FTP server (e.g. 12345).
+4 1st FTP password- Specify the password to access the external FTP server (e.g. 12345).

-6 1st FTP remote folder- Specify the destination folder in the external FTP server (e.g. 123456).
+5 1st FTP remote folder- Specify the destination folder in the external FTP server (e.g. snapshot).

-Primary FTP passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.
+6 Primary FTP passivemodePassive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.

-2nd FTP serverSpecify the Domain name or IP address of your second external FTP server.
-This field is optional if you have already filled in the information for the first FTP server.
+2nd FTP server Specify the Domain name or IP address of your second external FTP server.
+This field is optional if you have already filled in the information for the first FTP server server.